Cardinals vs. Giants Player Props Betting Odds

 Arenado Stats

-- Arenado brings a seven-game streak with at least one hit into this contest.
-During his last 10 games he is hitting .378 with two doubles, a triple, four home runs, three walks and nine RBI.
+- Arenado has picked up a hit in eight games in a row.
+In his last 10 outings he is hitting .371 with three doubles, a triple, three home runs, three walks and seven RBI.

 Arenado Recent Games